wp-plugins/ical-events/readme.txt

 = How often is the calendar checked for new events? =

 Once a day.
-You can change this using the ICAL_EVENTS_CACHE_LIFETIME near the top of the plugin.
+You can change this using the `ICAL_EVENTS_CACHE_LIFETIME` near the top of the plugin.

 = Does the plugin support repeating events? =

 This plugin makes an attempt to support repeating events.
 However, not all recurrence rules are implemented in the parser.
 There may also be bugs in how the plugin interprets the parsed data.

-= Where can I find iCal files? =
+= Where can I find iCalendar files? =

-There are many iCal sources, such as:
+There are many iCalendar sources, such as:
 * <a href="http://www.apple.com/ical/library/">Apple's iCal library</a>
 * <a href="http://www.icalshare.com/">iCalShare</a>
 * <a href="http://calendar.google.com/">Google Calendar</a>